Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-NOTE: The IPython notebook `Advanced-Lane-Lines.ipynb` contains my code laid out with the same headings as in this readme.
-Please use the headings as a guide to finding the correct code snippets.
-The main cell, *Advanced Lane Finding Method*, is near the end of the notebook.
+NOTE: The IPython notebook `Advanced-Lane-Lines.ipynb` contains the code laid out with the same headings as in this readme.
+Please use the headings as a guide to finding the correct code snippets in the notebook.
+The main pipeline, *Advanced Lane Finding Method*, is near the end of the notebook.
 This cell calls the various functions for each video image.

 [//]: # (Image References)